sheraton grand park lane

 down hall estate essex dog friendly

 Less than an hour from London and nestled within 110 acres of rolling parkland, Down Hall is the ideal spot for a lavish weekend away with your pooch.
-Each of the hotel's ten elegant West Wing patio rooms comes equipped with a dog bed, toys, treats, bowls and a guide to the best local walks to make sure pets enjoy their stay as much as you do.
+Each of the hotel's elegant Estate patio rooms comes equipped with a dog bed, toys, treats, bowls and a guide to the best local walks to make sure pets enjoy their stay as much as you do.
 And, thanks to a recent refurbishment, there's plenty to enjoy.
-Human guests can take part in five-a-side football, croquet, boules, badminton and Padel tennis before retiring for a well-earned cocktail or champagne afternoon tea, with dogs allowed to accompany them in the hotel's lounges and outdoor restaurant.
+Human guests can take part in five-a-side football, croquet, boules, badminton and padel tennis before retiring for a well-earned cocktail or champagne afternoon tea, with dogs allowed to accompany them in the hotel's lounges and outdoor restaurant.

 Talland Bay Hotel, Cornwall